Arizona man who wore horns in riot pleads guilty to felony

 Chansley twice quit eating while in jail and lost 20 pounds (9 kilograms) until authorities gave him organic food.

-Watkins has characterized the spear Chansley carried as an ornament, disputed that his client’s note to Pence was threatening and claimed Chansley was in the third wave of rioters into the Capitol.
+Watkins has characterized the spear Chansley carried as an ornament and disputed that his client’s note to Pence was threatening.

-But the judge said video shows Chansley, who entered the Capitol through a doorway as rioters smashed nearby windows, “quite literally spearheaded” the rush into the building.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.